katzer/cordova-plugin-local-notifications/README.md

 You can clear the badge with the function [iOSClearBadge](#iosclearbadge).

 The badge will also be cleared, if you call `clearAll` or `cancelAll`.

+#### Property `id`
+Default: `1`

+ID of a notification as number.
+This has to be unique for every notification.
+If you do not set an ID, it will default to 1.
+If you use an ID of a previous scheduled notification again, the previous one will be canceled.

 #### Property `iOSForeground`
 Default: `true`